 In Bali this textile is known as a cerik langah, which means a cloth with spacing or openings.
 Woven on a backstrap loom, the pattern is achieved with a slit tapestry technique.
 Traditionally this type of open weave textile is worn as a breast wrap and used in ritual dance across the island.
 It is said the spaces enable the dancer to shift between dimensions.

-This threads of this textile were dyed by the Threads of Life Natural Dye Studio using only sustainably harvested materials to achieve the colours of using mustard Artocarpus heterophyllus wood, for brown colour using Ceriops tagal and for blue using Strobilantes cusia.
+The threads were dyed by the Threads of Life Natural Dye Studio, using only sustainably harvested materials to achieve the colors.
+The mustard is from Artocarpus heterophyllus wood, the brown from Ceriops tagal, and the blue from Strobilantes cusia.

 Information about the makers will be supplied with each cloth.
 Plain weave, single panel, twisted fringe, commercial cotton, natural dyes.
 Threads dyed by Threads of Life Dye Studio, textile woven in Pejeng, Bali, 2021.Size 204 x 54 cm/80.5 x 21.5 in

 With questions or for assistance, please contact. firstname.lastname@example.org, stating the product name and its SKU (listed under the price).
 Shipping is free, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.